SBWL International Business

 Optional: Dedicated Tracks

-The Institute for International Business offers two, non-mandatory, dedicated tracks within the IB spcialization.
+The Institute for International Business offers three, non-mandatory, dedicated tracks within the IB spcialization.
 These tracks include the regular 1st semester courses 1 and 2 as well as dedicated 2nd (or 3rd) semester courses 3, 4 and 5.
 Students will receive an additional diploma certifying their participation in the respective track:

 Central Europe Connect (CEC)